michaelkokkat/programming-for-engineers/FP_README.md

  * Unreliable hovering in even slightly windy conditions, causing drift and subsequent chasing down of drone (resolved by indoor operation)
  * Loosening and midair separation of propeller blades due to frequent collision with fingers (resolved by blade replacement)

-A few of the challenges we faced with the implementation of the project concept are given below:
+A few of the *challenges* we faced with the implementation of the project concept are given below:

  * Translating the logic we learnt in one language and directly applying it to another (Python)
    * Learning how to use libraries, modules and classes in Python
    * Learning how to put together different systems to work in conjunction
  * Infrastructure behind Bluetooth connectivity
  * Understanding of sensor capabilities and limitations
  * Resolving incompatibilities in programming language (Python2 & Python3)
- * Gain familiarity with use of terminal
+ * Gain familiarity with use of Terminal

-problems
-challenges
-done differently
+For a more detailed documentation of the challenges we encountered, refer to the "Final Project Report.pdf" file in this folder.

+### In Hindsight
+If we were able to redo the project from the start with the knowledge we now possess, we would make the following changes:
+ * START EARLIER
+ *